louisebphansen/assignment-2-text-classification-louisebphansen/README.md

 - **Dataset:** Name of dataset placed in the ```in``` folder.
 Must be a csv file containing columns 'text' (input variable) and 'label' (target variable).
 Default: fake_or_real_news.csv

-- **Lowercase:** Whether the test should be converted to lowercase when vectorized.
+- **Lowercase:** Whether the text should be converted to lowercase when vectorized.
 Default: True

 - **Max_df:** Maximum document frequency.
 Default: 0.95

 - **Min_df:** Minimum document frequency.
 Default: 0.05

 - **Max_features:** Maximum number of features to include.
-Default = 500
+Default: 500

 ```
 # activate the virtual environment
-source env/bin/activate
+source ./env/bin/activate

 # unzip data folder to create /in folder containing the data
 unzip data.zip